pocomane/brewed-in-the-apocalypse/bita.md

 on your shoulder and turns you toward him, what do you do?
 ```

-When this move is triggered by another one, the outcome texts of the other
+When this move is triggered by another one, the latter may provide alternative
-moves should be used, falling back to the previous ones only when missing.
+outcome texts that may be used instead of the one just shown; the latter are
+used as fallback only when missing in the other move.
+An exception is the
-Moreover, for the failure outcome, BOTH the texts are performed, the one in
+failure outcome, for which BOTH the texts are performed, the one in this move
-this move and the one on the other move (if any).
-Finally, the first item of
+and the one on the other move (if any).
+Moreover, the first item of the twist
-the twist list became:
+list became:

 - The failure text of the other move is executed (if any), then the scenarist
   does __Describe the scene__ , without giving to the protagonist what ey want
   but something else good.

+TODO : remove the exception for the failure, and explicitely write in the failure
+text of each move that the scenarist will do a __Make the worst happen__ ?

 ```
 Bob is using __Help a NPC__ move and got a twist result, but text is missing.